moby/moby/docs/reference/commandline/service_create.md

       By default, if you attach an empty volume to a container, and files or directories already existed at the mount-path in the container (<tt>dst</tt>), the Engine copies those files and directories into the volume, allowing the host to access them.
-Set `volume-nocopy` to disables copying files from the container's filesystem to the volume and mount the empty volume.
+Set <code>volume-nocopy</code> to disable copying files from the container's filesystem to the volume and mount the empty volume.

       A value is optional: